freenas/freenas-docs/userguide/system.rst

 ~~~~~~~~

 #ifdef freenas
-%brand% provides an autotune script which attempts to optimize the
+%brand% provides an autotune script which optimizes the system
-system depending upon the hardware which is installed.
-For example, if
+depending on the installed hardware.
+For example, if a ZFS volume
-a ZFS volume exists on a system with limited RAM, the autotune script
+exists on a system with limited RAM, the autotune script automatically
-will automatically adjust some ZFS sysctl values in an attempt to
+adjusts some ZFS sysctl values in an attempt to minimize ZFS memory
-minimize ZFS memory starvation issues.
-It should only be used as a
+starvation issues.
+It should only be used as a temporary measure on a
-temporary measure on a system that hangs until the underlying hardware
+system that hangs until the underlying hardware issue is addressed by
-issue is addressed by adding more RAM.
-Autotune will always slow the
+adding more RAM.
+Autotune will always slow such a system, as it caps
-system down as it caps the ARC.
+the ARC.

 The :guilabel:`Enable autotune` checkbox in
 :menuselection:`System --> Advanced`